 The university offers two forms of financial support:

 For those who are enrolled in the joint J.D./M.A.
-Catholic Studies degree program at the University of St. Thomas School of Law, there are also the "Murphy Scholars" Fellowships.
-These are completely separate from the above fellowships, have different requirements, and are due on April 30th.
+Catholic Studies degree program at the University of St. Thomas School of Law, there are also the "Murphy Scholars".
+These are completely separate from the above awards, have different requirements, and are due on April 30th.
 Click here for further information.

 Scholarships for Teachers

 Scholarships for Teachers provide tuition assistance for current primary and secondary lay teachers who enroll as degree seeking students in the program.
 Scholarships for Teachers are administered by the Catholic Studies MA Program and are awarded on the basis of need.
 Those wishing to be considered for this Scholarship must file a FAFSA with the University of St. Thomas.
 These scholarships may be renewed annually pending availability of funds.
 For further information, please contact Dr. Kidd.